The shift: from “best dog food” to “ask the AI”

 Why your pet brand is invisible to AI

-AI chatbots generate recommendations based on patterns in their training data — billions of web pages, news articles, Reddit threads, review sites, and forum discussions.
+AI generates recommendations based on patterns in its training data — billions of web pages, news articles, forum threads, review sites, and discussions.
 The brands that appear most frequently in that data are the ones AI recommends.

 Consider the math: